-How much does Prince Harry and Meghan Markle's royal wedding cost and who pays for the big day? - Metro — Nigeria Today
+Are Prince William and Kate Middleton allowed to hold hands in public? - TIME — Nigeria Today

 How much does Prince Harry and Meghan Markle's royal wedding cost and who pays for the big day?

-The good, bad and ugly sides to Windsor, home to the British royals

-Prince Harry and Meghan Markle's Fairy Tale Wedding Will Include a Horse and Carriage: Pics!

-Prince Harry and Meghan Markle's Wedding Day Transportation Is Sufficiently Enchanting
+All the Details About Prince Harry and Meghan Markle's Post-Wedding Carriage Ride

+Meghan Markle's estranged half-brother slams 'Suits' star in letter to Prince Harry

 Do you have something awesome to share with the world?
 Click here to share